One thing I learned early on after switching to real food, is that it requires a lot more time in the kitchen.

 - Cost: $2.00 per pound for organic chicken

 - Extra Tips: You can get bigger birds and stretch the meat to make more meals.
 Also, save the bones from your whole chicken and make it into chicken stock.

 If you eat chicken or soup, you need to be making chicken stock.
 It’s essentially a free food and doesn’t require much of your time.
 Chicken stock is a kitchen staple for real food families.

-Extra Tip: You can adjust the spiciness of your salsa by adding more or less jalapenos.
-This recipe is easy to adapt and so simple to make.
+- Extra Tip: You can adjust the spiciness of your salsa by adding more or fewer jalapenos.

 Our favorite bean recipes include:

 - Tortilla Soup

 - Northern Beans and Ham Soup

 - Time: 16 hours soaking + 1 ½ hours cooking

 - Extra Tip: Making a big batch of beans for the month and freezing in smaller portions saves you a lot of time spent in the kitchen.
 De-gas and cook traditionally on the stovetop or make them in the Instant Pot or slow cooker to reduce kitchen heat in the summer.